 (13) Does an employee’s reporting of harassment, discrimination or retaliation to the Human Resources Department constitute “protected activity”?

 Yes.
-An employee engaged in protected activity when he or she opposed discrimination or retaliation and reported it to the HR Department.
+An employee engages in protected activity when he or she opposes discrimination or retaliation and reports it to the HR Department.
 At that point, the employer may not retaliate against the employee.

 (14) Can a California employee use his or her company’s trade secret information in the case?

 Yes.
 Under the Defend Trade Secrets Act, courts allow the use of trade secret information in litigation if the information is contained in a sealed filing with the court.
 However, employees (Plaintiffs) may not use extreme or unlawful means to collect the trade secret or confidential company information.

 (15) What do California workers need to know before they bring a misclassification as independent contractor claim in 2018?

 As of April 30, 2018, California workers are presumed to be employees instead of independent contractors.
 The employer then has the burden to establish the proper classification by satisfying a three-factor test known as the ABC Test.
 Misclassifying employees as independent contractors violates the IWC Wage Orders and other state Labor Codes.
 Under the ABC test, a worker is deemed to be an employee.
 To show that the worker is an independent contractor, the employer must prove that (i) the worker is free from the control and direction of the hiring entity in connection with the performance of the work under both the contract and in fact; (ii) the worker performs work that is outside the usual course of the hiring entity ‘s business; and (iii) the worker is customarily engaged in an independently established trade, occupation, or business of the same nature as the work performed.